Jack251970/DesktopWidgets3/CustomExtensions.WinUI/README.md

 * Method 2: Use `Windows.ApplicationModel.Resources.Core.ResourceMap`

-Resources can be accessed via the `ApplicationExtensionHost.GetCoreResourceMapForAssembly` method, which will return a `Windows.ApplicationModel.Resources.Core.ResourceMap` for the extension's resources:
+Pri resources can be accessed via the `ApplicationExtensionHost.GetCoreResourceMapForAssembly` method, which will return a `Windows.ApplicationModel.Resources.Core.ResourceMap` for the extension's resources:

 ```cs
 private void Loaded(object sender, RoutedEventArgs e)